roboogle/gtkmvc3/gtkmvco/docs/tutorial/step1.rst

 The view
 --------
-Using manually constructed views is slightly less intuitive that using glade-based views, since the architecture of the view-side |pygtkmvc|
+Using manually constructed views is slightly less intuitive that using glade-based views, since the architecture of the view-side |pygtkmvc3|
 is mainly designed to be used with glade files. ::

  # This is file view_no_glade.py
- from gtkmvc.view import View
+ from gtkmvc3.view import View
  import gtk

  class MyViewNoGlade (View):